Stochastic Thermodynamics of Associative Memory: MFT for Dense Associative Nets

 where in the second line we used the facts that $\xi_i = \pm 1$ and that $\tanh$ is an odd function of its arguments.
 We can use the first equation to eliminate $\tilde\phi$ in the second equation, to arrive at a self consistency condition for $\phi$:

 This equation always has a solution at $\phi=0$ representing no alignment.
 When the temperature is very low (large $\beta$) the $\tanh$ has a sharp slope at $\phi = 0$ and saturates to a value of $\pm1$, so there are also solutions for $\phi \sim \pm 1$ representing almost perfect alignment or anti-alignment with the memory.
 There will be a critical value of the temperature above which these aligned solutions vanish, meaning that the memory cannot be recovered as an equilibrium configuration.
-Likewise, as we will see below, the solution at $\phi=0$ remains stable unless $k=2$, in which case it is unstable at sufficiently low temperature, so that the only solutions are aligned with the stored memory.
+Likewise, the solution at $\phi=0$ remains stable unless $k=2$, in which case it is unstable at sufficiently low temperature, so that the only solutions are aligned with the stored memory, as described in the main text.
+In the one memory case, the free energy can be written purely in terms of $\phi$ by inserting $\tilde{\phi}^\star$ back into the effective action: